insure logo

 Key Takeaways

-• GEICO has the cheapest car insurance in Washington, D.C., with an average annual cost of $1,408, which is 35% less than the state average.
+• GEICO offers the lowest car insurance rates in Washington, D.C., at $1,408 per year, which is about 35% the state average.

-Cheap car insurance companies in Washington, D.C.
+Low-cost car insurance businesses in Washington, D.C.

 CompanyAverage annual rates